 The Riotous Youth bring joy and liveliness to some of the special events over the summer, including Bard-B-Q & Fireworks, Family Days and more.

 There are also weekly classes/rehearsals hosted at the BMO Theatre Centre for the entire group, facilitated by various Bard Teaching Artists and Company members.
-During this time, the Riotous Youth have a chance to explore and rehearse speeches and scenes that they’ve chosen to present at their own showcase at the end of the summer.
+During this time, the Riotous Youth have a chance to explore and rehearse speeches and scenes that they’ve chosen to present at their own showcase, titled A Shakesperiment, at the end of the summer.

 Riotous Youth: A Shakesperience